 The club continued to take advice from the FA, Government and leading scientists in keeping members safe when they restarted, as it was deemed safe to return to training back in July.
 It was good to be back out there along with smiling children, kicking a ball with their team mates once again.
 The club was forward thinking in planning for the start of the new season, obtaining temperature guns and hand sanitizer stations.
 By conducting Covid-19-risk assessments, league/team information packs, team data sheets for traceability and QR codes to sign in at venues so once they could start they were ready.
 Even with the small break things still looked promising with teams enjoying their football again but then back into lockdown for the New Year.
 The club have just recently returned back to playing (start of April) with the season time extended to get the games in.
 Working correctly and together, following FA guidelines they have managed to get games played again and can see the season finishing this time.
-Training and matches have been at KLASSIC Park with whom the club have a good working relationship which is the club staggered kick off times to ease congestion at busy times, to help the clinic run smoothly.
+Training and matches have been at KLASSIC Park with whom the club have a good working relationship which is always important, especially in these circumstances as KLASSIC is also working as a vaccine clinic on match days.
+This meant the club staggered kick off times to ease congestion at busy times, to help the clinic run smoothly.

 The club has teams at age groups, u9s, u10s, u11, u13, u15, and u16, with some fantastic coaches and committee members who help in keeping the club well run.
 They have some great news also as a new coach who has joined and started an u7s team which has now got membership up to over 90, so there is plenty to look forward to.